mklement0/fileicon/README.md

 Note that input images that aren't square can result in distorted icons;
 for best results, provide square images.

+Note that if you supply an input path to a _symlink_, it is invariably its _target_ that is used for the operation; symlinks themselves cannot have icons associated with them.

 # Examples

 ```sh